dockstore/dockstore-documentation/docs/advanced-topics/checker-workflows.rst

 require using an exit code of 0 for success and an exit code of not 0 for failures.

-We also recommend producing the following two output files containing the stdout and stderr respectively:

-* log.stdout
-* log.stderr
+We also recommend producing the the stderr and stdout logs.
+The exact filenames of these logs will vary depending on the platform and the workflow language.
+In CWL, they are typically referred to as log.stderr and log.stdout.
+WDL executors on the other hand tend to name these files stderr and stdout with no extension.

 Note on CLI usage
 ~~~~~~~~~~~~~~~~~